1911 Delhi Durbar Honours

 The 1911 Delhi Durbar was held in December 1911 following the coronation in London in June of that year of King George V and Queen Mary.
 The King and Queen travelled to Delhi for the Durbar.
 For the occasion, the statutory limits of the membership of the Order of the Star of India and the Order of the Indian Empire were increased and many appointments were made to these and other orders.
 These honours were published in a supplement to the London Gazette dated 8 December 1911.

 In the lists below, names of recipients of honours are shown as they were styled before their new honours.
 Archaic transliterations of personal and place names are retained as shown in the London Gazette.
-Similarly, place names are given as shown in the Gazette, e.g. Madras (now Chennai), Bombay (now Mumbai), etc. The term "India" refers to British India as it was in 1911, comprising territories which are now the nations of Pakistan, India, Bangladesh, Bhutan and Myanmar.
+Similarly, place names are given as shown in the Gazette, e.g. Madras (now Chennai), Bombay (now Mumbai), etc. The term "India" refers to British India as it was in 1911, comprising territories which are now the nations of Pakistan, India, Bangladesh, and Myanmar.